What is the Purpose of the Security Deposit Demand Letter?

 Each state has their own required number of days that a landlord has to return a security deposit after move out.
 In most it ranges from 15 days to 30 days.
 If they do not send your deposit they are required to send the details of the damages they are claiming you incurred and in some states the must provide the verification/receipts of the repairs.
 When this timeframe passes and your landlord still refuses to refund your rental security deposit, or just ignores your polite request, you need to take the next step.

-What are the Structure of Our Demand for a Security Deposit Return?
+What is the Structure of Our Demand for a Security Deposit Return?

 A security deposit demand letter is an important business correspondence and needs careful structure and content.
 Landlords take professionally written letters much more seriously than poorly written letters that lack the essential points and the accurate law.
 Missing information can provide them with a way to avoid payment.